Leica M Typ 240 vs Nikon D700

 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

 - More affordable: Was introduced into a lower priced category (57 percent cheaper at launch).

 - More heavily discounted: Has been around for much longer (launched in July 2008).

-If the count of relative strengths (bullet points above) is taken as a measure, the M Typ 240 emerges as the winner of the contest (9 : 6 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the M Typ 240 comes out slightly ahead of the D700 (10 : 9 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the M Typ 240 and the D700 in practical situations.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the M Typ 240 and the D700 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.